List of ambassadors of the United States to Ghana

 The following is a list of ambassadors of the United States to Ghana.
 The embassy in Accra was established March 6, 1957, with Donald W. Lamm in charge as chargé d'affaires.
-President Joe Biden nominated career US diplomat and Acting Assistant Secretary/Principal Deputy Assistant Secretary of the Bureau of Energy Resources Virginia E. Palmer for the position on June 2, 2021.
+President Joe Biden nominated career U.S. diplomat and Acting Assistant Secretary/Principal Deputy Assistant Secretary of the Bureau of Energy Resources Virginia E. Palmer for the position on June 2, 2021.